uadmin/uadmin/docs/tags.rst

 **encrypt**
 ^^^^^^^^^^^
-This meta tag encrypts the input field in the record.
+A feature used to encrypt the value in the database.
 It was released in version 0.1.0-beta.3.

 Structure: